wayne-xyz/ReLL/Data-pipeline-fetch/README.md

 ### `raster2nd.py` – secondary height normalization

+The raw rasters produced by the fetch pipeline retain their absolute altitudes.
+Because of that, large portions of the grid get padded with zeros during batching while the meaningful cells sit tens of metres higher, and downstream models end up learning the imbalance instead of the geometry.

+#### Why we shift the heights

+While debugging training runs we profiled hundreds of tiles and noticed a consistent pattern:
+- The LiDAR- and DSM-derived height layers live tens of metres above zero, so the raw numbers are poorly scaled for correlation scores that assume comparable ranges.
+- Cross-correlation and batching still pad empty cells with literal zeros; a typical tile ends up with ~60k zeros vs. ~6k useful cells around 120–140, so the signal is overwhelmed.
+- Anchoring each raster at its **0.5th percentile (p005)** shifts the dense bulk of the surface down to zero without being hijacked by a single extreme sample, giving every tile a consistent, calculable range for correlation.

+Shifting the distributions so that p005 lands at zero removes the arbitrary vertical offset between scenes, keeps the meaningful gradients inside a compact, positive range, and prevents the network from over-indexing on padding artifacts.
+We retain the original rasters untouched for auditing, and create the normalized copy for any training or visualization tasks that assume "0" is an absence of structure.

-After the main pipeline produces the raster dataset, `raster2nd.py` generates a second version where the LiDAR (GICP + non-aligned) and DSM height rasters are shifted so their 0.5th percentile is zero.
-Any residual negative values are clamped to zero.
+`raster2nd.py` creates a second dataset where the LiDAR (GICP + non-aligned) and DSM height rasters are shifted so their **0.5th percentile (p005)** becomes zero, and any residual negatives are clamped.
+Using p005 instead of the absolute min makes the shift robust to rare outliers while still anchoring the height distribution at the “ground” for that tile.
+The result is a consistent baseline across scenes that plays nicely with loss functions and normalisation schemes used later in the pipeline.

-**Why this helps**
-- Normalizes height baselines across scenes (removes tall outliers from vegetation, clutter).
-- Produces rasters that are directly comparable for training / evaluation.
-- Keeps the original dataset intact while creating a shifted copy.

 **Usage**
 ```bash
 python Data-pipeline-fetch/raster2nd.py --src_dir Rell-sample-raster --output_dir Rell-sample-raster2
 ```
 Only `gicp_height.npy`, `dsm_height.npy`, and `non_aligned_height.npy` are modified; every other artifact is copied verbatim.
-After the shift the height rasters start at zero, preventing downstream models from seeing large regions filled with negative or offset values (which previously led to unbalanced inputs dominated by zero-fill).
+After the shift the rasters start at zero, eliminating the sea of negative/offset values that previously dominated batches and keeping the original dataset untouched for auditing.

 ## Quick Start